 3. Color Palettes That Scream “LOOK AT ME!”

-Vibrant color palette is one of the prime postmodern furniture characteristics.
 Modernism loved whispering in muted tones.
 Postmodernism?
 It blasted air horns of color.
 We’re talking electric blue sofas, lemon-yellow lamps, and pink tables that could double as neon signs.
 These weren’t just colors—they were declarations.

 Javier Mariscal’s Garriris Chair (1987) looks like it ate a box of crayons and threw up joy.
 With its chunky primary colors and cartoonish curves, it’s less “seat” and more “3D Lisa Frank sticker.”
 Even lamps got wild—the Memphis Group’s Super Lamp (1981) paired zebra stripes with polka dots, basically yelling, “I’m here to party!”

-4. Postmodern Furniture Characteristics: Furniture That’s in on the Joke
+4. Furniture That’s in on the Joke

 Postmodern designers loved poking fun—even at themselves.
 Philippe Starck’s Louis XX Chair (1992) is a perfect example.
-It takes the fancy pants Louis XV style, ditches the velvet for plastic, and adds a goofy grin.
+It takes the fancy-pants Louis XV style, ditches the velvet for plastic, and adds a goofy grin.
 It’s like seeing a king in flip-flops.

 Then there’s Peter Shire’s Big Sur Sofa (1988).
 With its jagged angles and mismatched cushions, it’s less “sit here” and more “climb this modern art sculpture… if you dare.”
 These pieces didn’t just want to be used—they wanted to make you laugh, scratch your head, or call your friend and say, “You gotta see this!”